bruno-queiroz/tier-list/README.md

 # Tier List Creator

-This is a project inspired by the TierMaker website that developed to learn new technologies and put on my portfolio.
+This is a project inspired by the TierMaker website that I developed to learn new technologies and put on my portfolio.

 ## How to start the project